-7 KEEPING IN CONTACT
+8 KEEPING IN CONTACT

-www.uq.edu.au/education should be your first point of call when you have any questions about your program.
-All upcoming events will be advertised under 'News & Events' on the home page.
+https://education.uq.edu.au/ should be your first point of call when you have any questions about your program.
+All upcoming events will be advertised on the home page.

 It is the student's responsibility to keep mySI-net contact information updated, especially when on professional experience.
 The usual method of contacting a student is via a student email address.
 Please check this account regularly.